cyberphor/knowledge-base/cloud/README.md

 Resources can be accessed using a variety of clients (e.g., desktops, laptops, and mobile devices).

 **Resource Pooling**
 Hardware resources are aggregated by the CSP and shared between customers.
-Resource pooling is an example of *multitenancy* (when multiple users share physical resources but are logically isolated from each other).
+Resource pooling is an example of *multi-tenancy* (when multiple users share physical resources but are logically isolated from each other).

 **Rapid Elasticity**
 Resources can be dynamically scaled to meet demand.
 They should feel elastic (i.e., you can use any number of instances at any time).
 Dynamic scaling helps improve resource utilization and reduce cost.